 Improvements have been made to the portion west of the Columbia River, and plans are in place to improve the 9-mile segment from Malden to Rosalia on the eastern portion.
 The center section, between Royal City Junction and Warden has intact rail; it is not used as part of the recreational trail at this time.

 From Renslow to the Columbia River: The trail runs through the Yakima Training Center, managed by the U.S Army.
 Trail users are required to self-register at one of the two trailheads at Renslow (west) or Doris (east).
-Other rules for using the trail through the Yakima Training Center can be found here.
+View other rules (PDF) for using the trail through the Yakima Training Center.

 Plan ahead Long distance through-hikes or cycling trips require planning and extra gear and provisions, particularly water.
 Some detours are needed around rail lines, missing bridges and private property.
 Be sure to check conditions before you go.
 The state-managed corridor is typically 50 feet on either side of the center of the trail, but this varies.
 Please respect private property along the trail.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

 Automated pay station: An automated pay station is located at the Hyak trailhead for visitors to purchase a one-day or annual Discover Pass and Sno-Park permit (December 1-March 31).
 Donations are accepted a this station year-round.